ZarichDataSciences/EFA_SD78_GoldBadge_Challenges/README.md

 The Unit Tests are called
 -UnitTestsKafe

+Please note, there are zero initial menu items.
+ALL items must be manually entered upon launch.

 ## Komodo Klaims Rubric
 Komodo has a bug in its software and needs some new code.
 The Claim has the following properties: